Generalizing Lieb's Concavity Theorem via Operator Interpolation: Generalizing Lieb's Concavity Theorem

-As mentioned in the introduction, many alternative proofs of Lieb's concavity theorem have been found since its original establishment by Lieb in 1973.
-An proof using matrix tensors was given by Ando \cite{ANDO1979203} in 1979 (see also Carlen \cite{carlen2010trace}).
+In this section, we will review some previous works on concavity results of trace functions.
+The purpose is to compare by example the spirits of methods from different perspectives, so as to explain why we have chosen the interpolation technique by Stein and the variational method by Zhang to prove our main results.
+For a whole story of known results on both convexity and concavity, one may refer to \cite{LIEB1973267,ANDO1979203,carlen2010trace,carlen2018inequalities,ZHANG2020107053}.
+As mentioned in the introduction, many alternative proofs of Lieb's concavity theorem (the concavity of function \eqref{eqt:LCT}) have been found since its original establishment by Lieb in 1973.
+A proof using matrix tensors was given by Ando \cite{ANDO1979203} in 1979 (see also Carlen \cite{carlen2010trace}).
 Ando interpreted $\trace[K^*A^pKB^q]$ as an inner product on the tensor space $\mathbb{C}^n\otimes \mathbb{C}^m$ and translated the Lieb's concavity theorem to the statement that the map $(A,B)\mapsto A^{p}\otimes B^{q}$ is operator concave.
-Ando then proved the latter using the integral representation of $A^p$.
+Ando then proved the latter using the integral representation of $A^p$ (see below).
 Here $\otimes$ is the Kronecker product.
-Later, Nikoufar et al. \cite{NIKOUFAR2013531} provided a simpler proof for the concavity of $(A,B)\mapsto A^{p}\otimes B^{q}$ using the concept of matrix perspectives \cite{ebadian2011perspectives}.
+Later, Nikoufar et al. \cite{NIKOUFAR2013531} provided a simpler proof for the concavity of $(A,B)\mapsto A^{p}\otimes B^{q}$ using the concept of matrix perspectives (see e.g. \cite{ebadian2011perspectives}).
 We summarize the ideas of their proofs as follows.
 For simplicity, we assume that $p+q=1$.
-The result for $p+q=r<1$ can be further obtained by using the fact that $A\mapsto A^r$ is operator monotone increasing and operator concave for $r\in(0,1]$.
-For $p\in(0,1]$, the map $A\mapsto (A\otimes I_m)^p=A^p\otimes I_m$ from $\mathbf{H}_n^+$ to $\mathbf{H}_{nm}^+$ is operator concave, and thus its perspective from $\mathbf{H}_n^+\times \mathbf{H}_m^+$ to $\mathbf{H}_{nm}^+$,
+The result for $p+q=r<1$ can be further obtained by using the fact that $A\mapsto A^r$ is operator monotone increasing and operator concave for $r\in[0,1]$.
+For $p\in[0,1]$, the map $A\mapsto (A\otimes I_m)^p=A^p\otimes I_m$ from $\mathbf{H}_n^+$ to $\mathbf{H}_{nm}^+$ is operator concave, and thus its perspective from $\mathbf{H}_n^+\times \mathbf{H}_m^+$ to $\mathbf{H}_{nm}^+$,

 is jointly operator concave in $(A,B)$.
 The simplified expression above results from the fact that $A\otimes I_m$ commutes with $I_n\otimes B$.
 For any $K\in\mathbb{C}^{n\times m}$, we have the identity (a variant of Ando's interpretation)